salonireddy/salonireddy/README.md

-- 👋 Hi, I’m @salonireddy
+- Hi, I’m @salonireddy
-- 👀 I’m interested in Web Development and DSA
+- I'm an 2nd year undergrad student from India, majoring in Computer Science with a specialisation in Artificial Intelligence.
-- 🌱 I’m currently learning html, css, js, c++ and java
+- I’m currently learning Web Development and polishing my DSA skills simultaneously.
-- 📫 How to reach me: Email me at rddy.saloni@gmail.com or reach out to me on instagram @salonireddy_
+- How to reach me: Email me at rddy.saloni@gmail.com or reach out to me on instagram @salonireddy_

 <!---
 salonireddy/salonireddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.